ccatobs/MODBUS/README.md

 ## MODBUS WRITER

 The reader - in its final version - will be invoked through a Flask Rest-API.
-For the time being it accepts - as input - a dictionary with "parameter": value pairs, where the parameters need to match their counterparts as defined in [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json).
+For the time being it accepts - as input - a dictionary with {"parameter": "value"} pairs, where the parameters need to match their counterparts as defined in [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json).

-Basic idea: write only to coil and holding registers that are defined in the appropriate reader.
+Basic idea: write only to coil and holding registers defined in the appropriate reader mapping.

 Modbus server connection parameters are defined in the client config parameter file, as well.

+Caveat:

-Caveat: owing to Python's pymodus module, registers are can be solely updated as a whole, e.g. for strings, bits and 8bit integers in leading and trailing bytes (yet to be thorougly tested).
-Pitfall: Endianness of byteorder.
+* Owing to Python's pymodbus module, registers can solely be updated on the whole, which applies for strings, bits and 8bit-integers in the leading and trailing bytes.
+Hence, a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.

+* Endianness of byteorder.

 ## MODBUS REST API